Jip-Hop/TrueNAS-SCALE-Sandboxes/README.md

 However, since iXsystems decided to build support for Sandboxes based on `systemd-nspawn` into SCALE there's no need to leave the root filesystem unaltered when developing proper integration.
 Hence it is now possible to create a solution where `systemd-nspawn` and `machinectl` (mostly) work like on any other system. **NOTE: this is a proposal**.
 It currently works on SCALE 24.04 but may stop working in future versions.
 The goal of this repo is to serve as a reference when implementing Sandboxes and iXsystems decides if this will make it into the [TrueNAS codebase](https://github.com/truenas/).
 The actual implementation is up to their developers.

+**This repo exists for educational purposes.
+Try at your own risk!**

 ## Configuring a Sandbox

 It's important to realize that configuring a Sandbox has to be done on two levels: